How to do Video Editing with AI? — Complete Guide 2025"

 THIS VIDEO IS AI-GENERATED.
 Created for educational/entertainment purposes.
 Permission obtained from [NAME/FAMILY].
 Tools used: D-ID, ElevenLabs, CapCut.

-Add tools list, consent statement, contact info in description.
+Add a tools list, consent statement, and contact info in the description.

 Ethical Guidelines & Legal Warnings